rodrigo-contentful/publish-validate-locale/README.md

 ### Functionality per 'Teams'

-This is accomplished by a JSON variable containing the next restructure:
+* This is accomplished by a JSON variable containing the team name, teamID as the next example
+* The space needs to have the same teams setup.

 ```json
  /**